Utah Travel Guide: Mighty Five National Parks, Moab, Park City, and Road Trip Tips

 Utah’s five national parks are incredible, but trying to see all of them too quickly can turn the trip into a windshield tour.
 Build in enough time for early starts, parking, shuttle logistics, heat, meals, and actual exploring.

-Some Utah experiences require permits, shuttle timing, or timed entry depending on season and park rules.
-Angels Landing, Zion shuttle operations, Arches timed entry, and certain backcountry or slot canyon routes should be checked before travel.
+Some Utah experiences require permits, shuttle timing, reservations, or special planning depending on season and park rules.
+Angels Landing, Zion shuttle operations, Arches parking, Fiery Furnace access, backcountry routes, and certain slot canyons should be checked before travel.

 Respect Desert Heat